CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 The Forgotten World Highway is promoted as a tourist destination.

-PGF funded sealing of the unsealed section of the Tangarakau Gorge is expected to drive GDP gains into Taranaki of up to $45 million over 40 years.
+Combined with PGF funded sealing of the unsealed section of the Tangarakau Gorge, the improvements are expected to drive GDP gains into Taranaki of up to $45 million over 40 years.

 The projects are forecast to increase visitor numbers to Taranaki by around 13,000 annually.